Shaury17/PyBreakout---Motion-driven-Breakout-game/README.md

 ## 📜 Credits

-Developed by [Your Name].
+Developed by Shaury R Srivastava.
 Inspired by the classic Breakout game, enhanced with modern AI-powered interaction.

 ## 📬 Contact

-For suggestions or contributions, feel free to reach out at [Your Contact Information].
+For suggestions or contributions, feel free to reach out at shauryrsrivastava@gmail.com